 Grand Metis, Quebec, Canada

-Hässja is an installation for the 2021 edition of the international garden festival.
+Hässja is an installation for the 2021 and 2022 edition of the international garden festival.
 The installation investigates and enlightens one of many nearly lost arts of working the soil - the cultivation, harvest and drying of hay.